HMSA awards $93,500 to Hawaii high schools and outstanding students.

-HMSA and the Hawaii High School Athletic Association (HHSAA) began the program in August 2005 to recognize all-around accomplishments by high schools and reward individual students with scholarships.
+HMSA has sponsored the Kaimana Awards & Scholarship Program with the Hawaii High School Athletic Association (HHSAA) since 2005 to recognize all-around accomplishments by high schools and reward high-achieving scholar athletes with scholarships.

 Big Island Interscholastic Federation

 - Small School (fewer than 200 students):

 - Le Jardin Academy

 - Large School (400 students or more):